Careers in the US

 If selected, candidates have up to a year to apply to fellowships.
 It is important to connect with alumni for tips on applying for positions.
 There is further information about these PMF alumni networks on the PMF website.
 LSE also has a large network of alum who have secured a place on the PMF program.

-If you have questions about the PMF, please book an appointment on CareerHub with Careers Consultant, Maddie Smith, focusing on US careers.
+If you have questions about the PMF, please book an appointment on CareerHub with a careers consultant.